nyu-acsys/template-proofs/README.md

 ./run_experiments.sh
 ```

-Please note that the line counts for the code of the templates are obtained manually from the Coq proof scripts.
-Hence the relevant entries are filled with ? in the generated rows.
+Please make sure that the Z3 executable is in your PATH.
+Also note that the line counts for the code of the templates are obtained manually from the Coq proof scripts.
+Hence the relevant entries are filled with `?` in the generated rows.

 ### Contents